 Question Management response 9.
-Have any of Maidstone Borough Council's service providers reported any items of fraud, non-compliance with laws and regulations or uncorrected misstatements which would affect the financial statements?
-No 10.
+Have any of the Maidstone Borough Council's service providers reported any items of fraud, non-compliance with laws and regulations or uncorrected misstatements which would affect the financial statements?
+If so, please provide further details No. 10.
 Can you provide details of other advisors consulted during the year and the issue on which they were consulted?
 The most significant area of spend on external advisors was for the local plan review.
 A full list will be provided to the external auditors with the supporting working papers to the financial statements.
+11. Have you considered and identified assets for which expected credit loss provisions may be required under IFRS 9, such as debtors (including loans) and investments?
+If so, please provide further details The Council's treasury advisors have undertaken a fair value assessment on all of its investments and loan balances at year end, which has been reflected within the Financial Instruments note to the accounts.
+Service loans of £25k & £24k are deemed immaterial for fair value reviews .